strangebuzz/cache-watcher/README.txt

 * Add a parameter for the yaml extension
 * Add a parameter for the template extension
-* Create a parameter for the nesting level to apply
+* Create a parameter for the nesting level to apply?
+Make it generic ?
 * Add some tests

 -- V0.3